-If you’re a fan of Star Wars, you might be reminded of the line where Princess Leah asks….
+If you’re a Star Wars fan, you might be reminded of the line where Princess Leah asks….

 “Will somebody get this big walking carpet out of my way?”

-Only in this case, you won’t want to get him out of the way, you’re going to be much more inclined to ask…
+In this case, you won’t want to get him out of the way; you will be much more inclined to ask…

 “Can I pet him?”

-Because while it is true that these dogs are total sweethearts, they aren’t always going to be the perfect dog for everyone.
-This is why in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Briard so that if you do decide to purchase a Briard puppy or better yet adopt a Briard rescue dog, you won’t be regretting this decision six month from now!
+While Briard’s are massive dogs, unlike other large dogs, these guys have a “look” about them that almost demands that you give them a big hug!
+But beware because while it is true that these dogs are total sweethearts, they aren’t always going to be the perfect dog for everyone.
+This is why, in this article, we wanted to take a moment and discuss some of the pros and cons of owning a Briard so that if you do decide to purchase a Briard puppy or, better yet, adopt a Briard rescue dog, you won’t be regretting this decision six months from now!

 So, without further ado, let’s dive right in.